wp-plugins/alpine-photo-tile-for-instagram/readme.txt

 **Can I insert the Instagram plugin in posts or pages?
 Is there a shortcode function?**

 Yes, you can display Instagram photos in posts or pages using what is called a shortcode.
-Rather than explaining how to setup the shortcode, I have created a method of generating the shortcode for the Instagram plugin.
-Check out the Shortcode Generator on the Instagram plugin's settings page (Settings->AlpineTile: Instagram->Shortcode Generator).
+Rather than explaining how to setup the shortcode, I have added a tool to the Alpine PhotoTile for Instagram plugin that generates the shortcode for you.
+Visit the "Shortcode Generator" on the Instagram plugin's settings page (Settings->AlpineTile: Instagram->Shortcode Generator).

 **Why doesn't the widget show my most recent Instagram photos?**